wbcolon/xPlay/README.md

 The database overlay (if activated) marks every artist, album and track with a star (*) if it has been played within the configured time period (see configuration dialog).
 For each track a tooltip is added that shows how many times this track has been played and the last time it was played.
-The overlay makes it easier to identify music that you have not listen too in some time or at all.
+The overlay makes it easier to identify music that you have not listened too in some time or at all.

 The player itself displays the artist, album and track currently played.
+Additional information such as sample rate, bits per sample and bitrate are only displayed for local music libraries.
+BluOS does not provide access to this information.
 It includes a slider to seek within the currently played file.
 In addition, there is player control section with a *play/pause*, *stop*, *prev*, *next* and *clear queue* buttons and a volume dialer.
 If you double-click on an entry of the queue then the player jumps to this track.
 Right-clicking on a queue entry will remove this track from the queue.

 The artist popup menu can be accessed through a context menu by a right-click on an entry in the artist list.
 The menu entry *Link To Website* leads to the artist info which is a small simple web browser with minimal navigational